Rush Limbaugh Blasts Fox News: They Should Change Name to ‘Fox Never Trumper Network’

 Limbaugh then took aim at Fox News, complaining that there are “Never Trumpers all over” the network, mocking those at Fox who have said the call is hard to defend or inappropriate.

 “There’s nothing hard to defend about the phone call,” the radio host yelled.
 “You just don’t want to defend it!
-You know, Fox really ought to change the name of the network from the Fox News Channel to the Fox Never Trumper Network!”
+You know, Fox really ought to change the name of the network from the Fox News Channel to the Fox Never Trumper Network!
+Because that’s who’s getting the highlights, and they’re bringing in Democrats like Donna Brazile!”

 In the wake of House Speaker Nancy Pelosi’s announcement last week that the House Democrats were pursuing an impeachment inquiry, there have been several notable on-air scuffles between Trump-supporting Fox News hosts and Fox anchors and analysts.